HOTNASCAR.com, Racing ReferenceMarch 2026🇺🇸 USSports Analytics

 For official standings and results, visit NASCAR.com or Racing Reference.
 The 2026 season includes the Shriners Children's 500 at Phoenix (March 8-9).

-Championship probability is a heuristic based on projected points vs cutline; it does not account for head-to-head competition, tiebreakers, or race-specific factors.
+Championship probability is a heuristic based on projected full-season points vs the historical cutline benchmark (750–800 band; default midpoint 770).
+It does not account for head-to-head competition, tiebreakers, or race-specific factors.
 Use for general guidance only.